Transport Dependency: Optimal Transport Based Dependency Measures: Simulations

 A high bias in itself does not necessarily mean that $\tc_*$ is blind to dependencies in high dimensions, however.
 Figure~\ref{fig:higher-dims} reveals that simple linear structures with noise of the form \eqref{eq:convex-contamination} are still recognized somewhat better via $\tc_*$ than via $\dcor$ for $n = 50$, particularly in the setting $r = q = 5$.
 To examine a more involved example, we also look at spherical dependencies, where $\gamma$ is the uniform distribution on the sphere $\mathbb{S}^{r+q-1}\subset\RR^{r}\times\RR^q$.
 In this case, the results are more unintuitive and prompt several questions.
 First of all, spherical dependencies are separated from noise (much) better by the transport correlation than by $\dcor$ in settings with $r, q\in\{1, 2\}$.
 At the same time, for $r = q = 5$, both the distance correlation and the transport correlation consistently exhibit test powers that are smaller than $0.1$, meaning that a random sample from the sphere regularly results in \emph{lower} estimates of $\tc_*$ and $\dcor$ than drawing from the corresponding marginals $\mu\otimes\nu$ would.
 This effect is particularly severe in case of the transport dependency.
-Even though this observation could (in part) be caused by the small sample size $n = 50$, which might not be sufficient for detecting non-trivial dependencies in higher dimensions, it demonstrates that the properties of the transport correlation in more complex settings remain an open issue that merit further investigation.
+Even though this observation could in part be caused by the small sample size $n = 50$ and the rather weak dependency in the spherical setting, it demonstrates that detecting dependency in more complex situations remains an open issue that merits further investigation.
+In fact, the data application in the next section showcases that the transport dependency can yield meaningful results even for $r=5000$ and $n < 100$.